sahopkins562/MediEase/README.md

 ---

 ## 📘 Overview
-MediEase is a script-based medical data application designed to simplify and organize health information for patients and healthcare providers.
-The project focuses on improving health literacy by translating complex medical details into clear, easy-to-understand insights.

-This project demonstrates practical coding and data-handling skills through automation, file organization, and information analysis.
-It reflects a growing focus on accessible technology in healthcare and effective data management practices.
+MediEase is a **medical data organization project** built as an Xcode-based system.
+It focuses on simplifying and managing health-related information by organizing key project files, data structures, and workspace settings.

+This project highlights structured software organization using **Xcode project configuration files**, which can be expanded later to include scripts or UI logic.

 ---

 ## ⚙️ Features
-- 🧾 **Data Simplification** – Converts complex reports into readable summaries
-- 💾 **File Management** – Organizes and stores medical records efficiently
+- 💾 **Organized Workspace** – All Xcode workspace and project metadata structured neatly
-- 🧠 **Smart Insights** – Highlights key patient data or patterns
-- 🔒 **Secure Handling** – Protects sensitive health information
+- 🧠 **Scalable Design** – Supports future integration of logic and UI layers
-- 🧩 **Script-Based Flexibility** – Easy to adapt and expand
+- 🧩 **Version Control Ready** – Configured for Git and GitHub tracking
+- 📁 **Cross-System Compatibility** – Works across macOS systems supporting Xcode

 ---

 ## 🧩 Technologies Used
-- 🐍 Python (core scripting language)
-- 📁 CSV and text file integration for data input/output
-- 🌐 Git & GitHub for version control
-- 💻 Xcode project environment (for structured development and testing)
+- 💻 **Xcode Project Environment** (for project setup and structure)
+- 🌐 **Git & GitHub** (for version control)
+- 📜 **PBXProj & XCWorkspace Files** (for project definitions)

 ---